 Bhagavad Gita, the Indian epic is all about the intricacies of life.
 It has the power to change your life forever.
 It focuses and discusses the different aspects of life, from your actions to the other type of results they can yield.
 The fact may surprise you, but the 5000 years old epic is still relevant in this age of Artificial Intelligence.

-Bhagavad Gita is a collection of shlokas which were told by Lord Krishna to confused Arjuna during the war of Mahabharata.
+Bhagavad Gita is a collection of shlokas that were told by Lord Krishna to confuse Arjuna during the war of Mahabharata.
 Lord Krishna was the charioteer of Arjuna at that time, and being a charioteer, he showed him the way to Dharma and rightfulness.
 That is why; it is said that the lessons of Bhagavad Gita can bring your life to the right track.

 Top 10 Powerful Bhagvad Gita Quotes